newrelic/new-relic-language-linter/README.md

 ### 💬 I have questions or ideas

-Reach out to me on slack [@dgolden](https://newrelic.slack.com/archives/DJZP8JQ8M) 👋🏽 or email me (danielgolden90[at]gmail.com).
+Reach out to me on slack [@dgolden](https://newrelic.slack.com/archives/DJZP8JQ8M) or reach me on twitter (@dangolden1).
 I'd love to hear/talk about them.